You want smart political talk without the meltdowns?

 The stagecraft of it all.

-Thank God, you know, Governor Abbott, and there was some some reality, a dose of reality for the president.
+Thank God, you know, Governor Abbott, and there was some reality, a dose of reality for the president.

-But it really does look like something from a totalitarian regime the way they're escorting him around.
+But it really does look like something from a totalitarian regime, the way they're escorting him around.

 You know, I've known your dad all these years.

-Um he, Rudy Giuliani, Bernie Carrick.
+He, Rudy Giuliani, Bernie Carrick.

 I mean, what they did to really transform New York City is remarkable.